-With the gid of the leng-Micro-Stands Land N you will be able to make extreme close-ups (lower magnification than micro-exposures).
-You choose a suitable lens, for instance the special lenses Jena M and work without the ocular of the microscope.
-Remove the black tube of the microscope and replace it with the special microscope protective ring II (515) · Fig. 15 · which is set into the rapid exchange mount on the tube carrier of the lena-Micro-Stands L and N. At the top of this special microscope protective ring II is the thread for receiving the ocular mount of the microscope.
+With the aid of the leng-Micro-Stands L and N you will find it possible to make extreme closeups (lower magnification than micro-exposures).
+You choose a suitable lens, for example the special lenses Jena M and work without the ocular of the microscope.
+Remove the black tube of the microscope and replace it with the special microscope protective ring II (515) - Fig. 15 - which is set into the guick-change mount on the tube carrier of the Jena-Micro-Stands L and N. At the top of this special microscope protective ring II is the thread for receiving the ocular mount of the microscope.
 This mount must be screwed out of the black microscope tube and screwed into the mount of microscope protective ring II (515).
 As a result the space between lens and film plane has become narrower, in correspondence to the lower magnification, but, the method of working remains the same as described before.

-Photomicrography with Repro Attachment and Microscope Attachment (Fig. 16)

-In photomicrography lenses yielding up to 10 fold enlargements sometimes reveal optical under-corrections, which can be decreased by simply lifting the ocular for focusing the reflex image in the camera.
-The equipment required consists of the repro attachment and the microscope attachment (516) - Fig. 16 -.

-The microscope is placed on the baseboard of the repro attachment.
-Remove the ocular of the microscope, separate the lower part of the microscope attachment from its upper part by loosening the milled screw and fix the lower part on to the ocular mount; replace the ocular and fasten the lower part by turning the notched ring to the left, during which performance the grip edge is held tight.
+Fig. 15 Photomicrography with Repro Unit and Microscope Attachment (Fig. 16) In photomicrography lenses yielding up to 10 fold enlargements sometimes reveal optical under-corrections, which can be decreased by simply lifting the ocular for focusing the reflex image in the camera.
+The equipment required consists of the repro unit and the microscope attachment (516) - Fig. 16 -.
+The microscope is placed on the baseboard of the repro unit.
+Remove the ocular of the microscope, separate the lower part of the microscope attachment from its upper part by loosening the milled screw and fix the lower part on the ocular mount; replace the ocular and fasten the lower part by turning the notched to the left, during which performance the knurled edge is held tight.
 Now, rejoin upper and lower part of the microscope attachment, but do not tighten the milled screw.
 The microscope is placed underneath the bellows attachment with camera on top so that the axis of microscope and microscope attachment are in line.
-Turning the pinion heads (4 and 5) of the focusing slide (1), or turning hand wheel (504) will lower the whole apparatus until the bayonet ring located at the top of the microscope attachment engages with the bayonet mount of the lens holder (22).
+Turning the pinion heads (4 and 5) of the focusing slide (1), or turning hand-wheel (504) will lower the whole apparatus until the bayonet ring located at the top of the microscope attachment engages with the bayonet mount of het lens holder (22).
 The red dots on bayonet ring and lens holder must be precisely on top of the other.
-The boyonet ring having slipped into the mount, the upper part of the microscope attachment must be turned until it snaps in.
-Thereafter you tighten the milled screw located on the rapid exchange mount of the microscope attachment and loosen its clamp ring, which, when working without the repro attachment normally holds the microscope adapter to the microscope.
-On turning the pinion head at the focusing slide or the handwheel at the column, the whole apparatus, microscope attachment included, will move and you will be able to lift the ocular separately without the microscope lens.
+The bayonet ring having slipped into the mount, the upper part of the microscope attachment must be turned until it snaps in.
+Thereafter you tighten the milled screw located on the quick-change mount of the microscope attachment and loosen its clamp ring, which, when working without the repro unit, normally holds the mircroscope adapter to the microscope.
+On turning the pinion head at the focusing slide or the hand-wheel at the column, the whole apparatus, microscope attachment included, will move and you will be able to lift the ocular separately without the microscope lens.
 Critical focusing is done as usual with the micrometer screw of the microscope.